-Government grants to fund the future purchase of assets are initially established in the statement of financial position (balance sheet) as deferred income at fair value provided that there is reasonable assurance that they will be granted and that the Group will meet the conditions attached to the grant.
+Government grants to fund the future purchase of assets are initially recognized as deferred income at fair value if there is reasonable assurance that they will be granted and that the Group will meet the conditions attached to the grant.
 Once such government grant is actually used to fund the purchase of the asset, the deferred income is then amortized over the period of the asset's useful life and recognized in the profit and loss account as other income.